 Dahlander, L., & H. Piezunka (2014) “Open to suggestions: How organizations elicit suggestions through proactive and reactive attention.”
 Research Policy, 43 (5), 812-827 (Article on Harvard Business Review, Article on INSEAD Knowledge)

 Katila, R., Chen, E., and H. Piezunka (2012), “All the right moves: How entrepreneurs compete effectively in new and old markets”.
 Strategic Entrepreneurship Journal, 6, 116-132 (Article on INSEAD Knowledge, Article on Stanford eCorner)

 Eisenhardt, K. and H. Piezunka “Complexity and corporate strategy” (2011) Sage Handbook of Complexity and Management.
 P. Allen, S. Maguire and B. McKelvey.
 506-523

-Some notes on how to be a good PhD student and to succeed on the job market.
+I have collected job market advice on how to be a good PhD student and to succeed on the job market.